Asymptotic analysis for the generalized Langevin equation with singular potentials: Assumptions and main results

 \begin{proposition} Under Assumption \ref{cond:U} and Assumption \ref{cond:G}, for every initial condition $X_0=(\xb(0),\vb(0)$, $\zb_{1}(0)$,$\dots$,$\zb_N(0))\in \X$, system \eqref{eqn:GLE:N-particle} admits a unique strong solution $X_m(t;X_0)=\big(\xb_m(t)$, $\vb_m(t)$, $\zb_{1,m}(t)$, ..., $\zb_{N,m}(t)\big)\in\X$. \end{proposition}

 The proof of Proposition \ref{prop:GLE:N-particle:well-posed} is a consequence of the existence of Lyapunov functions below in Lemma \ref{lem:Lyapunov:V_N^1} and Lemma \ref{lem:Lyapunov:V_N^2}.
+The argument can be adapted from the well-posedness proof of \cite[Section 3]{glatt2020generalized} tailored to our settings.
 Alternatively, the result can also be proved by using the Hamiltonian as in \eqref{form:H_N} to establish suitable moment bounds.
 It however should be noted that Proposition \ref{prop:GLE:N-particle:well-posed} itself is highly nontrivial as well-posedness does not automatically follow a standard argument for SDEs \cite{khasminskii2011stochastic} based on locally Lipschitz continuity, owing to the presence of singular potentials.
 Nevertheless, the issue can be tackled by constructing appropriate Lyapunov functions.

 As a consequence of the well-posedness, we can thus introduce the Markov transition probabilities of the solution $X_m(t)$ by